alfonsocanor/sfdl/Readme.md

 	"instanceUrl": "https://{yourinstance}.my.salesforce.com"
 }
 ```
-**Note:** If this file is not added, each time you execute sfdl2u the authToken and the instanceUrl will be asked as inputs
+**Note:** If this file is not added, each time you execute sfdl the authToken and the instanceUrl will be asked as inputs

 # Execution